skip-mev/docs/docs/0-searcher-docs.md

 Searchers submit bundles by broadcasting a `AuctionTx` in the same way they broadcast any other transaction.
 A few important things to note:

 - When a `MsgAuctionBid` message is included in a transaction, no other `sdk.Msg` can be present.
-- Interfacing with the auction _may be different across_ `POB` chains.
+- Interfacing with the auction _may be different across_ `Block SDK` chains.
 Bidding may involve interacting with a dedicated `AuctionHouse` smart contract instead of including this special message type.
-In the future, we will link a POB chain directory here to check on which interface you need, when there are different implementations.
+In the future, we will link a chain directory here to check on which interface you need, when there are different implementations.

 #### Default Auction Bid Message